ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 Microsoft's names for these different types are ambiguous.
 They call user-defined scalar types "alias types", and CLR types "user-defined types".
 MS did manange to correctly name user-defined table types.
 Here's a table to add to the confusion:

-      Official          |      How It Appears     |  Unabmiguous Name That MS Term           |         in SSMS         |    I Insist On Using
+Official MS Term   | How It Appears in SSMS     | Unabmiguous Name That I Insist On Using
 ------------------------|-------------------------|-------------------------
 Alias Type              | User-Defined Data Type  | User-Defined Scalar Type User-Defined Type       | User-Defined Type       | User-Defined CLR Type